pareesakd1118/shes-a-scientist/README.md

 ## Future Improvements:
   ```
-  - Add a favoriting feature to save favorite scientists.
   - Add a form for others to post their submissions to the database and have more scientists added to the dashboard.
   ```